Biological Causes of Anxiety: Root Causes of Anxiety Part 2

 They can order blood tests – such as the C-Reactive Protein (CRP) test – to check inflammation levels.

-Your doctor can also perform other tests/procedures to rule out any underlying disease, infections or illness.
+Your doctor can also perform other tests/procedures to rule out any underlying disease, infections, or illness.

-Thyroid Issues
+Thryoid Issues

 There has been a long-established link between thyroid issues and anxiety and depression.